Building Permit FAQs

 - Fences less than 4 feet in height (NOTE: Contact the Town of Cary Planning Department for information on locations of fences)

 3. Where is the permit office located?

 We are located in the lower level of Building B of the Town Hall Campus at 316 North Academy Street.
 Academy Street is the North-South street that intersects Chatham Street at the clock and clover design in the center of downtown.

 4. What are the office hours?

 The Permit office is open from 8:00 a.m.-5:00 p.m., Monday through Friday.
 Field Inspectors work from 7:00 a.m.-4:00 p.m. and are typically in the office until 7:30 a.m. and after 3:00 p.m. daily.

 5. What will I need to obtain a building permit?

 For residential permits, one complete set of plans is required (two are recommended so that you have a spare set).
 A plot plan at a readable scale on letter or legal sized paper is also required, and an application must be filled out at our office.
 The application will require contractors' names, addresses, state license numbers, and Town of Cary privilege license numbers.
 The property owner will be required to sign the application.

 For commercial permits, a completed application, four sets of complete plans, one site plan, a completed Appendix B from the Building Code, and minimum facilities calculations per Table 407 of Volume II are all required.
-In addition, water system calculations for 2" meters or larger, sewer flow calculations, and grease interceptor calculations are required, if applicable.
+In addition, water system calculations for 2-inch meters or larger, sewer flow calculations and grease interceptor calculations are required if applicable.